imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 $$ J(\theta) = \| A_t - \pi_\theta(o_t) \|_1 $$

+Here is my sketch of the super simple architecture:

 ![](/img/blog/2025-01-31-why-bc-not-rl/act_arch.jpeg)

 I took 200 expert demos and trained a simple ACT policy to solve PushT with 78% success rate (a big jump from RL's 0%)!